 Being a nanny is a rewarding but demanding job.
 The responsibility of caring for someone else’s children comes with its own set of challenges, and sometimes, it can lead to burnout.

-In today’s video, we’ll explore the signs of nanny burnout and provide some practical solutions for nannies to maintain a healthy work-life balance.
+In this article, we’ll explore the signs of nanny burnout and provide some practical solutions for nannies to maintain a healthy work-life balance.

 Parents – if you are currently working with a nanny, please share this article with them.